How to Stop Puppy Barking | Lionheart K9

 If you opt for a playpen, do NOT put the crate in the playpen.
 There are different uses for each tool, and the psychology behind each of them is contradictory.
 You can use one or the other, but you can only use them separately.
 You will create resistance to confinement if you think the dog will choose the crate over freedom.

 A crate is not a tool of punishment, nor should one assume that it can be used that way.
-Technically, by the time the dog is caught, forced into the crate, the moment of ‘correction’ or ‘punishment’ is long past and the only thing your puppy has learned is you are untrustworthy and to avoid you and your silly crate!
+Technically, by the time the dog is caught, forced into the crate, the moment of ‘correction’ or ‘punishment’ is long past and the only thing your puppy has learned is you are untrustworthy and to avoid you and your stupid crate.

 When we invite a new puppy into our home, we also invite the chaos that comes with it.
 Introducing a new puppy requires sensible strategies that minimize stress for the new addition as well as the established members of the home.
 How to stop puppy barking usually starts with never allowing it to develop in the first place.

 Of course, there are folks who love the idea of having a new puppy, that are well-intended, but simply don’t have the temerity to stick out the rough patches that accompany new puppy ownership.
 We’re here for you.
-We offer online coaching for folks outside our service area that can be scheduled at your convenience.
-It’s a popular option for people that need some encouragement, or to take a professional peek at what may be going wrong.
+Carroll County residents can work through puppy challenges in person with our puppy training program.
+For owners anywhere in the world, virtual training is available and well suited to this type of work.
+Schedule a free consultation at your convenience: calendly.com/lionheartk9/30min.